-BATTLE CREEK, MICH. — Kellogg Co. moderated its decline in ready-to-eat cereal during 2018, working through a supply chain disruption that kept its Honey Smacks product off shelves for most of the second half while simultaneously finding ways to stabilize key brands and move ahead on line extensions.
+BATTLE CREEK, MICH. — Slipping sales at Kellogg Co. in ready-to-eat cereal moderated during 2018, as the company navigated a supply chain disruption that kept Honey Smacks off shelves for most of the second half while simultaneously finding ways to stabilize key brands and move ahead on line extensions.

-One area of success in 2018 was Kellogg’s ability to amplify its wellness attributes, especially in the adult R.-T.-E. cereal segment.
+One area of success in 2018 was Kellogg’s emphasis of its wellness credentials, especially in the adult R.-T.-E. cereal segment.
 Steven A. Cahillane, chairman, president and chief executive officer, told analysts during a Feb.
 7 conference call that Kellogg’s efforts were effective in stabilizing key brands like Raisin Bran and Mini-Wheats in 2018.
 He said the company expects to remain focused on wellness as part of its innovation and communication efforts in 2019.

 Innovation also played a key role in share gains for Frosted Flakes and Froot Loops, which fall under the company’s “taste/fun segment.”
-Mr. Cahillane said Kellogg expects continued momentum in the category in 2019 as the company introduces a strong lineup of new products and incorporates communication that taps into the rapidly growing portion of cereal consumption that is out of breakfast for snacking.
+Mr. Cahillane said Kellogg expects continued momentum in the category in 2019 as the company introduces several new products and incorporates communication that taps into the rapidly growing portion of cereal consumption that is out of breakfast for snacking.

 Kashi was a big winner for Kellogg in 2018, Mr. Cahillane said.